 The aphrodisiac power of sushi

-According to Greek mythology, all fruits of the sea are the children of Aphrodite, Goddess of Love.
-Sushi can take many forms but what we eat in the Western World begins with vinegared rice and generally incorporates seaweed or fish/shellfish or both.
+According to Greek mythology, all fruits of the sea are the playthings of Aphrodite, the Goddess of Love.
+Sushi can take many forms.
+But what we eat in the Western World begins with vinegared rice and generally incorporates seaweed or fish/shellfish or both.

-Both fish and seaweed boast nutritional attributes that add to their aphrodisiac powers.
-Oily fish provide mood-elevating Omega-3 fatty acids and many seafoods offer zinc not to mention the protein needed for sustained energy.
-Seaweed, the wrapper used on sushi rolls, is an excellent source of vitamin E, also known as the “sex vitamin.”
+Both fish and seaweed boast nutrition that adds to the legend of their aphrodisiac powers.
+Oily fish, like salmon or tuna, provide mood-elevating Omega-3 fatty acids.
+And many seafoods offer zinc, not to mention the protein needed for sustained energy.
+Seaweed, the dark green wrapper enveloping sushi rolls, is an excellent source of vitamin E. And E is known as the “sex vitamin!”

 FREE APHRODISIAC NEWSLETTER